cytopia/devilbox/docs/support/troubleshooting.rst

 [Warning] World-writable config file '/etc/mysql/docker-default.d/my.cnf' is ignored
 ------------------------------------------------------------------------------------

-This warning might occur when using :ref:`docker_toolbox` on Windows and trying to apply custom MySQL configuration files.
+This warning might occur when using :ref:`howto_docker_toolbox_and_the_devilbox` on Windows and trying to apply custom MySQL configuration files.
 This will also result in the configuration file not being source by the MySQL server.